 Third Conduct Report: Bus Conduct Report mailed to parents/guardians, and filed in the school and transportation offices.
 Possible suspension from all transportation for a minimum of three days.
 Fourth Conduct Report: Bus Conduct Report mailed to parents/guardians, and filed in the school and transportation offices.
 Possible suspension from all transportation for a minimum of five days.
 Fifth Conduct Report: Bus Conduct Report mailed to parents/guardians, and filed in the school and transportation offices.
-Possible suspension from all transportation for a minimum of five days.
-Fifth Conduct Report: Bus Conduct Report mailed to parents/guardians, and filed in the school and transportation offices.
 Possible suspension from all transportation for a minimum of ten days.